lvltcode/canvas_game_starter/README.md

 The following **additional** features are implemented:

 - [x] The monsters move randomly and harder to catch.
+- [x] The monsters move randomly but inside the screen.

 ## Time Spent and Lessons Learned